kaleab-k/gsv_db_creator/README.md

 		echo $JAVA_HOME

 And the output should be your Java installation path.

 # Compiling the program
 It can be compiled using a terminal or via the IDE.

 ## Using IDEA
-To import the project into the IDEA, click on *File -> Open* and then select the directory rrot directory of the repository (where pom.xml is located) and follow the same steps as discussed for the *terminal* by clicking on 'Terminal' at the bottom-right sied of the IDE window.
+To import the project into IDEA, click on *File -> Open* and select the root directory of the repository (where pom.xml is located).
+Clicking on 'Terminal' at the bottom-right sied of the IDE window and follow the same steps as on the *Using the Terminal* section.

 ## Using the Terminal
 You need Apache Maven.
 From a terminal run `mvn package shade:shade` to build an executable jar.
 This creates the executable jar under the *target* subfolder.
-Thus, you can follow the *Usage* section to execute commands.
+You can ow follow the *Usage* section steps to execute commands.

 # Usage
 Comments: [pcl]
 - The usage options and the example needs to be updated to the current version.
 The curresnt example produces a folder with the images, but no json file, and an invalid .mp4 video
+- what are the differences between VAL and N?
+VAL is a string and N is a number?
+- which are the possible values for MODE??
+- Indicate default values, and possible values (ranges)
+- For fov, heading and pitch, indicate which value enables the range mode
+- fov-rate (and others), is it really a sampling rate or a step?

 You will need a Google API key - get one here: https://console.developers.google.com.
-You'll need to enable the "Directions API" and "Street View Image API".
+You will also need to enable the "Directions API" and "Street View Image API" for your Google Cloud account.

 Run the program with `java -jar target/StreetviewExtractor-1.0-SNAPSHOT.jar`

-	Usage: java -jar StreetviewExtractor.jar [options...]  		*from IDEA* java -jar target/StreetviewExtractor-1.0-SNAPSHOT.jar    *from terminal after building* --api-key (-a) VAL  : Google API Key
+	Usage: java -jar StreetviewExtractor.jar [options...]  		*from IDEA* java -jar target/StreetviewExtractor-1.0-SNAPSHOT.jar    *from terminal after building*

+		 --api-key (-a) VAL  : Google API Key

+		 --single            : indicates that query is for a single location, not a route
-		 --follow-route      : Recompute the heading according to the direction between consecutive points
+		 --from VAL          : FROM coordinates formatted as lat,lng --to VAL            : TO coordinates formatted as lat,lng --follow-route      : Heading value is relative to the direction between consecutive points in the route.
+If not present, heading value is absolute.
+		 --fpx N             : Number of images per X. If --time-recode is enabled X is seconds; otherwise it is metres.
+		 --time-recode       : Recode the path based on the time of each segment; the images will be further apart when moving faster --mode VAL          : Route mode

+		 --height (-h) N     : Image height
-		 --fov (-f) N        : Field of view.
+		 --width (-w) N      : Image width

-		 --fov-end N         : the ending field of view value when using a range.
+		 --fov (-f) N        : Horizontal field of view --fov-start N       : starting fov value, when using a range --fov-end N         : ending fov value when using a range.
-		 --fov-rate N        : the sampling rate/frequency of the field of view value change when using a range
+		 --fov-rate N        : sampling rate of the fov values when using a range

-		 --fov-start N       : the starting field of view value when using a range --fpx N             : Number of images per X. If --time-recode is enabled X is seconds; otherwise it is metres.
-		 --from VAL          : From coordinates formatted as lat,lng --heading (-he) N   : the heading value.
+		 --heading (-he) N   : heading value.
-		 --heading-end N     : the ending heading value when using a range.
+		 --heading-start N   : starting heading value when using a range --heading-end N     : ending heading value when using a range.
-		 --heading-rate N    : the sampling rate/frequency of the heading value change when using a range
+		 --heading-rate N    : sampling rate of the heading values when using a range

+		 --pitch (-p) N      : pitch value
-		 --heading-start N   : the starting heading value when using a range --height (-h) N     : Image height.
+		 --pitch-start N     : starting pitch value when using a range --pitch-end N       : ending pitch value when using a range --pitch-rate N      : sampling rate of the pitch values when using a range
-		 --mode VAL          : Mode of route

 		 --output (-o) VAL   : Output geojson file; the .json extension will be added if it's not present
-		 --pitch (-p) N      : the pitch value.
-		 --pitch-end N       : the ending pitch value when using a range.
-		 --pitch-rate N      : the sampling rate/frequency of the pitch value change when using a range
-		 --pitch-start N     : the starting pitch value when using a range --single            : indicates if the query is for a single location, not a route
-		 --time-recode       : Recode the path based on the time of each segment; the images will be further apart when moving faster --to VAL            : To coordinates formatted as lat,lng --width (-w) N      : Image width.

 		 --write-images (-i) : Output the images of the route.
 		 --write-video (-v)  : Output a video of the route.